Cuppixx/using-grapheneos.io/README.md

 The rest of the built-in apps generally do their job well enough that I haven't felt the need to replace them.

+I did however install **OpenScan** to complement the default **Camera** app, since GrapheneOS doesn't include document scanning out of the box.
+Beyond that, the camera app works fine for my needs.
+That said, I'm not a photography enthusiast or heavy picture-taker — so if you have a favorite camera app with better image quality or features that meet your requirements, don't hesitate to replace the default.
+GrapheneOS's camera is solid for basic use, but it's not trying to compete with flagship camera apps.

 Special mention goes to **Vanadium**, the hardened default browser.
 It strikes a great balance between usability and security.
 I haven’t felt the need to replace it with something like Brave — which offer more features, sure, but also comes with more settings bloat.
 Vanadium just works, securely and comfortably.

 Among the third-party FOSS apps, there’s a core group I consider essential for a security-hardened setup: